akshatshah21/akshatshah21.github.io/content/about.md

 * Stood at the first rank in school

 # Skills and Tech
-My academic courses include the core subjects of Computer Science, like Data Structures and Algorithms, Operating Systems, Database Management Systems and Computer Networks.
+My academic courses included the core subjects of Computer Science, like Data Structures and Algorithms, Operating Systems, Database Management Systems and Computer Networks.
 Along with these, notable courses include System Administration, Machine Learning, Blockchain Technology, Software Engineering and Object Oriented Analysis and Design.

 I'm proficient in C++, JavaScript and Python, and familiar with Java.
 Having done many projects in Web Development, I'm fluent in languages and web frameworks, including HTML, CSS, JavaScript, NodeJS, ReactJS, TailwindCSS, Flask and Express JS.
 I have worked with SQL databases like PostgreSQL, as well as with NoSQL databases like MongoDB, Firebase Realtime Database and Neo4J.
 Apart from Web Development, I have done a few native Android Development projects using Java and Kotlin, and have had a stint of dabbling in Robotics in my First Year.
 In the past year I have studied Machine Learning, Deep Learning and Natural Language Processing, practising on problems using Scikit-learn and PyTorch.